What is an App Design Phase?

 Taking an app or a tech product from an idea to development usually starts with an “App Design Phase”.
 The goal of the product design phase is to have something for the development team so they can start the development process.

-The output of the app design phase is product backlogs, wireframes or clickable prototypes, ui designs that are used by development teams to start the development process.
+The output of the app design phase is product backlogs, wireframes or clickable prototypes, and UI designs that are used by development teams to start the development process.

 Usually, good product design teams also do things like

-The reason for doing deep dive on these things is that the output of the design process is much better.
+The reason for doing deep dive into these things is that the output of the design process is much better.

-The product design phase is usually 3 weeks at a minimum and can take upto 2 months for 3 to 4 months of development work.
-Usually, good teams create enough design work to start the development after 2 weeks of design phase and continue creating backlogs, wireframes while the development team is working on the product.
+The product design phase is usually 3 weeks at a minimum and can take up to 2 months for 3 to 4 months of development work.
+Usually, good teams create enough design work to start the development after 2 weeks of the design phase and continue creating backlogs, and wireframes while the development team is working on the product.

 How to Spot a Weak Product Design Team?